How to weave on a cardboard loom

 I hope you enjoyed this tutorial and will fall in love with weaving just as much as I did when I first started.
 Let me know if all is clear and if you have any questions, I'm happy to help!

 Handwoven pacifiers clips

 That's an example of a small 6-thread-warp handwoven strap that I turned into pacifier clips.
-You can see more in my Etsy shop.
+You can see more in my shop.

 Looms for wallhangings

 Cardboard looms are a great way to start your adventure with weaving, but nothing beats a proper wooden loom.
 My favorite type is a loom with a turning heddle bar (it helps you weave much faster!) and screws that let you adjust the tension of your warp.

 Due to the popular demand I'm stocking locally produced German looms in my shop now.
 I'm offering single loom and loom kits together with my plant dyed yarn.
 If you want to step up your weaving game, this is where you find all the quality tools you need: visit my shop.